MSW Thesis and Research Experience

 Scheduling MSW Thesis Defense Dates

 When the members of the examination committee and the external appraiser have been confirmed, the student and supervisor can determine a defense date and time.
 At this point the student can formally notify the Factor-Inwentash Faculty of Social Work of her/his intent to defend the thesis at an oral examination.
-To make this request, the student should complete the “MSW Oral Defense Request” form (see Appendix C) and return it to the office of the Associate Dean of Research.
+To make this request, the student should complete the “MSW Oral Defense Request” form (see Appendix C) and return it to the office of the MSW Program Director.
 The form is for the internal use of the faculty and includes information needed by the faculty to commence with the defense planning, including the defense date and time, committee composition, AV needs, thesis abstract and a short author’s biography.
 The form should be submitted four weeks prior to the defense date.

 The Oral Examination